Shiny White Suburban

 Apparently, groundhogs are a pain in the ass for many people.

-On a different Facebook gardening group, a woman suggests using a live trap to move the critter, and encourages mindfulness around relocation in order to avoid making the groundhog another gardener’s problem.
+On a different Facebook gardening group, a woman suggests using a live trap to move the critter and encourages mindfulness around relocation.
+Avoid making the groundhog another person’s problem, she advises.

-Someone in the group calls her a Zionist, and three people like it.
+Someone in the group calls her a Zionist.
+Two people like it.

 *